kubernetes/kubernetes/Godeps/_workspace/src/github.com/docker/docker/pkg/symlink/README.md

-Package symlink implements EvalSymlinksInScope which is an extension of filepath.EvalSymlinks from the [Go standard library](https://golang.org/pkg/path/filepath).
+Package symlink implements EvalSymlinksInScope which is an extension of filepath.EvalSymlinks, as well as a Windows long-path aware version of filepath.EvalSymlinks from the [Go standard library](https://golang.org/pkg/path/filepath).

 The code from filepath.EvalSymlinks has been adapted in fs.go.